comboshreddies/kubectl-tks/README.md

 ECB - Exec to Conatiner Bash
 Excessive shortened naming are used so one-liners and script lines look short and fit for this documentation.
 Use more reasonable ones for your purpose.
+Name p2c for the podMap is shortcut for pod to container.

 ### sequence - how template fields are replaced and in which order